-First off, I want to preface this by saying this; One of the reasons we may be seeing an uptake in mental health concerns in children could be because of better educated adults.
+First off, I want to preface this by saying this: one of the reasons we may be seeing an uptake in mental-health concerns in children could be because of better-educated adults.
 Teachers and parents have gotten better at seeing “problem children” differently.
 For example, when I was growing up, the adults in the room saw “problem children” and determined them to be delinquent and thus the appropriate thing to do was use punishment.
-But where they actually bad kids?
-Maybe there was more going on just below the surface?
+But were they actually bad kids?
+Maybe there was more going on just below the surface…?

 So then, why do we do this?
-Because we, in many cases are forced to.
-Whist this is reality for many families, other parents believe that working hard and longer hours to give their children everything they want is the right thing to do.
-Whatever the reasons, our children are missing out on the one thing they want most; time with their folks.
+Because we in many cases are forced to.
+While this is reality for many families, other parents believe that working hard and longer hours to give their children everything they want is the right thing to do.
+Whatever the reasons, our children are missing out on the one thing they want most – time with their folks.
 This is especially true when they are young.

-Of course, this is not true of every child; however, the data suggests that mental health condition in children and teens is on the rise.
+Of course, this is not true of every child; however, the data suggests that mental-health conditions in children and teens are on the rise.
 Sadly, our culture has put the priority on bankable hours and less so on the psycho-emotional needs of our young people.
-I suspect, because of this, those numbers will only grow.
+I suspect that, because of this, that those numbers will only grow.

 Here are some questions worth asking

-- Working too much: When we are not at work, we are taking calls about work or answering work emails.
+- Working too much: when we are not at work, we are taking calls about work or answering work emails.
 This leaves our children with what for guidance and normal social development?
-Is having 8 days off out of thirty-one really good for our families collective well-being?
+Is having eight days off out of thirty-one really good for our families’ collective well-being?

 - Introducing them to tech.
 Is this good for our children’s mental well-being?
-If we are wired for human connection, hoe does unplugging from said connection affect them psychologically, socially and most importantly, can we build the parent-child relationship our children need?
+If we are wired for human connection, how does unplugging from said connection affect them psychologically, socially, and most importantly, can we build the parent-child relationship our children need?

 - Furthermore, do we need to continue a society where strangers raise our children?
 Where good parents are denied custody of their children in court?
 Where we place higher value on plastic and microchips?

-- Last but not least, Will working longer and harder for things they want help our hinder their development?
+- Last but not least: will working longer and harder for things they want, help or hinder their development?
 What does a focus on materialism do to their mental health?
-Does it cause an increase in behaviour, depression etc.
+Does it cause an increase in behaviour issues, depression etc.?